lnheinrich8/DatabaseSimilaritySearch/README.md

 # Project Overview

-This project creates a web application using Streamlit to find similarities in non-relational postgreSQL database.
+This project creates a web application using Streamlit to find similarities in a non-relational postgreSQL database.
 The similarities are determined using MinHash and LSH (Locality-Sensitive Hashing) techniques.
-This app allows users to connect to a database, adjust shingle length and matching thresholds, and compute similarities between tables shown on a heat map.
+This app allows users to connect to a database, adjust shingle length and matching thresholds, and compute similarities between columns in tables shown on a heat map.

 # How It Works
 1. Connect to a PostgreSQL database: